freegenes/freegenes.github.io/README.md

 1. Generates trading cards from each gene using a `genes-template.html` file (eg. a column `animal_type` would be used to fill any `{animal_value}` values found in `genes-tempalte.html`) and exports them to the `genes` directory
 1. Generates gene tables found on the shopify product pages
 1. Pushes said product pages
+1. Turns the host off

+It's set to run on startup in an AWS EC2 instance.
+This instance can be brought up with the `/wizard`slack command.

 ### Slack bots